Pennsylvania Overtime Laws

 Have an Overtime Complaint?
 Have an Attorney Review Your Claim

-If you have an overtime issue at work, it’s a good idea to speak with a local attorney who has experience in wage law.
+If you are an hourly employee and have an overtime issue at work, it's a good idea to seek legal advice from a local employment law attorney who has experience in wage law and overtime regulations.
 In Pennsylvania, you can file claims under both the federal and the state overtime laws at the same time.
 Your attorney can help you navigate the legal requirements for proving your claim, as well as recover any other damages and interest that may be due.
 Receive a claim review to learn more about your rights under Pennsylvania law.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help